scholarslab/prosody/README.md

       - Make the necessary changes to the file.
 Add the line
         - `127.0.0.1 prosody.lib.virginia.edu`
       - Click File > Save to save your changes.
+  - Add the line above to the bottom of the file.
+Save the file.
+You can leave the file open as a reminder to comment the line when you are done testing.
-- With the ports set at '80:80' and the change to the /etc/hosts file, the website is viewable at http://prosody.lib.virginia.edu
+- With the Docker running, and the change to the /etc/hosts file, the website is viewable at http://prosody.lib.virginia.edu
+  - It might be best to use two different browsers, one for accessing your new local testing site, and one for the live site.
+The testing site needs to use the non-encrypted 'http' protocol, while the live site uses the encrypted 'https' protocol.
+Because of browser caching, using the same browser for testing and the live site could cause issues.
+  - If you get an error when trying to load the website in your browser, double check that you are using 'http' and not 'https' in the URL.
-- When done testing, remove the line from '/etc/hosts' file.
+- REMEMBER: When done testing, comment the line from '/etc/hosts' file so that you can see the live site.
+With this line uncommented, you can only see the testing site on your computer.

-## Docker clean up
+# Docker clean up
 It may be necessary to remove the images created by running docker-compose.
 Docker Compose will create the following images:
 - prosody_wp
 - wordpress (latest version)